Anatomy of the eye

 If you suspect you have problems distinguishing certain colors or your color vision changes, see an eye doctor for testing.
 It's important that children get comprehensive eye exams, including color vision testing, before starting school.

-There's no cure for inherited poor color vision, but if illness or eye disease is the cause, treatment may improve color vision.
+There's no cure for inherited color deficiencies, but if illness or eye disease is the cause, treatment may improve color vision.

 Seeing colors across the light spectrum is a complex process that begins with your eyes' ability to respond to different wavelengths of light.

-Light enters your eye through the cornea and passes through the lens and transparent, jelly-like tissue in your eye (vitreous body) to wavelength-sensitive cells (cones) at the back of your eye in the retina.
+Light, which contains all color wavelengths, enters your eye through the cornea and passes through the lens and transparent, jellylike tissue in your eye (vitreous humor) to wavelength-sensitive cells (cones) at the back of your eye in the macular area of the retina.
 The cones are sensitive to short (blue), medium (green) or long (red) wavelengths of light.
 Chemicals in the cones trigger a reaction and send the wavelength information through your optic nerve to your brain.

 Color blindness has several causes:

 Inherited disorder.
-Inherited poor color vision is much more common in males than in females.
+Inherited color deficiencies are much more common in males than in females.
 The most common color deficiency is red-green, with blue-yellow deficiency being much less common.
 It is rare to have no color vision at all.

 You can inherit a mild, moderate or severe degree of the disorder.
-Inherited poor color vision usually affects both eyes, and the severity doesn't change over your lifetime.
+Inherited color deficiencies usually affect both eyes, and the severity doesn't change over your lifetime.

 - Diseases.
 Some conditions that can cause color deficits are sickle cell anemia, diabetes, macular degeneration, Alzheimer's disease, multiple sclerosis, glaucoma, Parkinson's disease, chronic alcoholism and leukemia.
 One eye may be more affected than the other, and the color deficit may get better if the underlying disease can be treated.